-- D. Propaganda. - E. Mass media and the "Madison Avenue" approach to politics: politicians as soap and toothpaste. - F. The mass media: are they "out of touch" and can they be believed? - G. The talk radio and talk t.v. phenomena)
+- A. Examine the websites Roper Center for Public Opinion Research, - The Gallup Organization, Harris Poll Online, and Public Agenda Online - B. Definitions and characteristics; - C. Political socialization and its agents; - D. Mass media and the "Madison Avenue" approach to politics: politicians as soap and toothpaste. - E. The mass media: are they "out of touch" and can they be believed? - F. The talk radio and talk t.v. phenomena)